fiberplane/fpx/xtask/README.md

 # xtasks

-The xtask crate allows us to perform actions on this workspace, using Rust code.
-It not only allows for strongly typed commands, but also allows for integration with our existing Rust codebase.
+The xtask crate allows us to perform actions on Rust related code within this workspace, using Rust code.
+Think of things like generating code, or running build tasks.

 For more information about the xtask pattern, see this site: [matklad/cargo-xtask](https://github.com/matklad/cargo-xtask?tab=readme-ov-file#cargo-xtask)